DaliaAbdelghani/reading-notes/03Structure web pages with HTML.md

 ### 4. Extra MARKUP

-* ‘ DOCTYPES ’ tell browsers which version of HTML you are using.
+* DOCTYPES tell browsers which version of HTML you are using.

-* You can add comments to your code between the ‘<!-- and -->’ markers.

 * The id and class attributes allow you to identify particular elements.

-* The ' <div> ’ and ‘ <span> ’ elements allow you to group block-level and inline elements together.
+* The div and span elements allow you to group block-level and inline elements together.

-* ‘ <iframes> ’ cut windows into your web pages through which other pages can be displayed.
+* The frames tag cut windows into your web pages through which other pages can be displayed.

-* The ‘ <meta> ’ tag allows you to supply all kinds of information about your web page.
+* The meta tag allows you to supply all kinds of information about your web page.

-* Escape characters are used to include special characters in your pages such as ‘ <, >, and ©. ’
+* Escape characters are used to include special characters in your pages.